Chang Yŏngsil: Expulsion

 Chang's extraordinary accomplishments earned him the trust of Sejong.
 Some government officials were very jealous of Chang, especially when he had achieved so much despite his common origin.

 In 1442, Sejong ordered Chang to build a gama, an elaborately decorated Korean sedan chair.
 The gama broke while Sejong was traveling, and Chang was held responsible.
-Although Sejong was against the decree, Chang was jailed for an extended period of time and expelled from the royal palace.
-Later events of Chang's life, including the date of his death, were not recorded.
+Although Sejong was against the decree, Chang was jailed for an extended period of time, flogged 80 times and expelled from the royal palace.
+Later events of Chang's life, including the date of his death, were not recorded, although there is speculation that he either died from the flogging or defected to China.
 It is unlikely, but possible that Chang Yŏngsil may have died during the reign of Joseon's 7th king, Sejo of Joseon (r.
 1455–1468).